paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 > **Overkill is when you solve problems before you understand what needs to be built.**

-This happens when engineering gets ahead of product.
+This happens when engineering gets ahead of the product.

 You might:
 - Build full infrastructure before users exist